Browse All Tribes or choose a Tribe below:

 To reset your password just enter the email address you registered with and we'll send you a link to access a new password.

-Today the Federal Court of Australia found that We Buy Houses Pty Ltd (We Buy Houses) and its sole director, Rick Otton, made false or misleading representations in promoting a number of wealth creation strategies involving real estate, following ACCC action.
+Today the Federal Court of Australia found that We Buy Houses Pty Ltd (We Buy Houses) and its sole director, Rick Otton, made false or misleading representations in promoting a number of wealth creation strategies involving real estate (mainly lease options), following ACCC action.

 We Buy Houses promoted these strategies throughout Australia via published material, seminars, boot camps and mentoring programs.Consumers were enticed by these false or misleading representations to attend training programs, including paid boot camps and mentoring.